arijitdas123student/talks/README.md

-# Talks
- List of all my talks wherever I have spoken about tech!

 ## 2018
  * Participated to present my project on "LiFi using Infrared Systems" at CBSE National Level Science Fair 2018 on September 2018.